-- What is yoga?
+- What Is It?

-In this article, I will review a brief history and the philosophy of yoga, the different types of yoga, the benefits, equipment you need to do it, where to do it, how to get started, and a whole lot more.
+In this article, I will review a brief history and the philosophy of yoga, how yoga works, the different types of yoga, the health benefits, prenatal yoga, modern yoga, senior yoga, kid yoga, the equipment you need to do it, where to do it, and how to get started.

 What is yoga?

 Yoga is an ancient physical and spiritual discipline and branch of philosophy that originated in India reportedly more than 5,000 years ago.
 The word yoga comes from the Sanskrit word yuj, which means to yoke, join, or unite.
 The Iyengar school of yoga defines yuj as the "joining or integrating of all aspects of the individual - body with mind and mind with soul - to achieve a happy, balanced and useful life."
 The ultimate aim of yoga, they claim, is to reach kaivalya (emancipation or ultimate freedom).

 Who invented yoga?